dd-hebert/uv_pro/docs/quickstart.rst

     uvp -p mydata.KD --low_signal_window "narrow"  # default

 The default size is ``"narrow"``, meaning only the spectra with low total absorbance are considered low signal outliers.
-If the size is set to ``"wide"``, then the spectra immediately neighboring a low signal outlier are also considered :attr:`~uv_pro.process.Dataset.outliers`.
+If the size is set to ``"wide"``, the points neighboring a low signal outlier are also removed :attr:`~uv_pro.process.Dataset.outliers`.
 The image below illustrates the effect of changing the size of the low signal outlier window:

 .. image:: C2_lsw_comparison.png

-In the left plot, you'll notice that the baseline (depicted as the light blue region) doesn't closely follow the data due to certain problematic data points, indicated by magenta circles.
+In the left plot, notice how the baseline (depicted as the light blue region) doesn't closely follow the data due to certain problematic data points, shown in the magenta circles.
 These points aren't considered low signal outliers (circled in green).
 In the right plot, we've adjusted the window size to ``"wide"``.
 As a result, the points immediately before and after each low signal outlier are also counted as :attr:`~uv_pro.process.Dataset.outliers`.
 Consequently, the :attr:`~uv_pro.process.Dataset.baseline` now follows